franklinblanco/chat-backend-rust/Readme.md

 - Player is free to send/reciveve messages from/to any room he belongs to
 - All room changes must be done by League-svc

+### White paper?
+- Messages must be loaded when user enters the app.
+- They should get a list of participants of every chat room they're in.
+- They should have participant metadata stored or request it.